leminhtuan2015/Today-I-Learn/languagle_javascript/react_native/react_native_redux_saga.md

-### Where do you put business logic in a React/Redux app?
+### Where do you put business logic + asynchronous actions in a React/Redux app?
 ### Redux-Saga (for business logic +  asynchronous actions)

 --------------------------------------------------------